N.J. Admin. Code § 7:26A-4.8

 10. All equipment and portions of the facility designated for the storage or processing of petroleum contaminated soils shall be visually inspected each operating day for integrity and leaks.

-11. The facility shall sample and test all incoming soil and all processed soil in accordance with the sampling protocol specified in the general approval issued pursuant to 7:26A-3.5.
+11. The facility shall sample and test all incoming soil and all processed soil in accordance with the sampling protocol specified in the general approval issued pursuant to N.J.A.C.
+7:26A-3.5.

 12. Records shall be maintained for all visual inspections.
 These records shall document that inspections were performed, any problems found, and the subsequent correction of such problems.
 All records shall be kept for a minimum of three years.